-- Coats and jackets must be removed whilst in lessons; - Hoods or caps must not be worn at any time; - Hoodies, sports style jackets, denim items, sweatshirts, cardigans and jumpers, other than the official school pullover, are not allowed and will be confiscated if worn.
+- Coats and jackets must be removed whilst in lessons. - Hoods or caps must not be worn at any time.
+The only exception to heads being covered will be on religious, well-being or medical grounds. - Hoodies, sports style jackets, denim items, sweatshirts, cardigans and jumpers other than the optional school jumper are not allowed and will be confiscated if worn. - Students who want an additional layer of warmth under their blazer are able to wear the optional school jumper.